RednibCoding/NonoGL/README.md

 - **`void nnFreeFileBytes(unsigned char *buffer)`**
   Frees the memory allocated by `nnLoadFileBytes`.

+- **`float nnLerp(float min, float max, float speed, float ease)`** Lerps between min and max by the given speed.
+Use ease to define a smooth transition when changing direction.

 - **`int nnFPS`**
   Holds the current frames per second.